 The temporal series of the RMSE for the wind at 10 m AGL (Figure 3) present a stronger improvement over the NOUVELLE CALEDONIE area than over the ANTILLES-GUYANE area.
 This difference is likely related to the mountainous characteristics of the domains which increase the advantage due to the higher resolution of ALADIN.
 The improvement oscillates between 10 and 25 % for the NOUVELLE CALEDONIE area and -5 to 5 % for the ANTILLES-GUYANE area depending on the lead time.
-For the temperature and relative humidity at 2m AGL (not shown), no improvement is brought by the ALADIN model to the IFS forecasts for both areas.

-Figure 3 Temporal series of the RMSE (full lines) and bias (dotted lines) for the wind at 10m AGL in m/s forecasted at 36 hours by ALADIN ANTILLES-GUYANE (blue lines) and IFS (red lines) on the left panel.
+Fig. 3 Temporal series of the RMSE (full lines) and bias (dotted lines) for the wind at 10m AGL in m/s forecasted at 36 hours by ALADIN ANTILLES-GUYANE (blue lines) and IFS (red lines) on the left panel.
 The reference is provided by the surface stations included in the LAM domain and the errors are monthly averages.
 The same comparison is presented for the ALADIN CALEDONIE on the right panel at 36 hours.

-The wind fields of the deterministic ECMWF model provide the forcing of the third generation wave model MFWAM, which is derived from the wave model WAM of ECMWF but uses a different physical package.
-A global version and a regional version centred on Europe use horizontal meshes of 0.5° and 0.1° , respectively.
+The wind fields of the deterministic ECMWF-IFS system provide the forcing of the operational wave model MFWAM.
+The model MFWAM is based on the ECWAM code, but uses a different physical package related to the dissipation by wave breaking and the damping of the swell induced by the air-friction at the sea surface.
+A global version and a regional (European coasts) version centered on Europe have a horizontal grid meshes of 0.5° and 0.1°, respectively.